uxhao-o/MLTrMR/README.md

 </div>

 # Notes
-- This study has been submitted to `IEEE Transactions on Instrumentation and Measurement` (TIM) for review.
+- This study has been submitted to `Neural Networks` for review.
 - We will publish the code and dataset of MLTrMR in this repository when our paper is accepted.

 # Abstract